mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week1/ws1.md

 With **Scene** selected, navigate to: **GameObject > 3D Object > Cube**.

-Once yoh have selected **Cube** you will notice that it appears in your scene view.
+Once you have selected **Cube** you will notice that it appears in your scene view.
 You can click the **F** key to get a closer look at your newly created object.

 <div class="image-container">